elifesciences-publications/poly-A-seq/README.md

 The above codes were written for **3READ** sequencing method.
 If **2P-seq** are used, please use the codes followed by *\_2P-seq.pl
 ## step5
+This step will create
 change the file name inside the shell script and run, which should produce figures and files in subfolders
 ```
 sh step5_PAS_search.pl
 ```
 ## step6
-excute as following to analyze dicodon frequencies
+open the shell script and change the file names accordingly.
+Then excute as following to analyze dicodon frequencies
 ```
 sh step6_PAS_dicodon.sh
 ```
 then execute _step6_PAS_dicodon.R_ in Rstudio software.
 ## step7
-simply execute the shell script
+Open and change the file name accordingly.
+Then simply execute the shell script, which will produce the figures
 ```
 sh step7_PAS_prediction.sh
 ```